tamius-han/gimp-outline/README.md

 **Available commands**

 `()=>outline` — start of command block for auto-outlining script.
 Everything after this should be an argument.
 Arguments are separated by space.
 `skip` — don't process this layer / layer group.
 It doesn't stop recursion — the children will be processed normally.
+Doesn't apply to children.
 `()=>skip` — same as `skip`, except it also tells other scripts (that I wrote and have similar auto capabilites) to ignore this block.
+Doesn't apply to children.
 `end` — don't process this layer / layer group.
 Don't process children, either.
+Do I need to state the obvious?
 `()=>end` — makes other scripts of mine respect `end` command as well.
 `t=X` —  thickness in pixels (replace X with a number.
 There should be no spaces on either side of =) `f=X` —  feather (in pixels)